Marvel Noir: X-Men Noir

 A back-up text story, "The Sentinels", by Bolivar Trask, is a pastiche of period science fiction, presented as though published in a pulp magazine called Scienti-Fiction.
 In it, Nimrod, one of a society of genetic supermen called Sentinels, must try and save his beloved, Rachel, from the "muties" who live in the tunnels beneath New New New York.
 However, Rachel claims not to want to be saved, as the muties have shown her the truth.
 Nimrod discovers that Dr. Steven Lang, the eugenic engineer who created the Sentinels, was not killed by the muties, but left for dead by the Breeders' Council when he protested that their policies were oppressive and saved by Callisto, Queen of the Muties.
 More Sentinels led by Bastion invade the tunnels, and Rachel and Lang are killed.
 Nimrod uses a Phoenix Bomb built by the mad Egyptian En Sabah Nur to destroy the Breeders' Council, but also destroys the whole of New New York, and the muties' tunnels.
 He and Callisto are the only survivors, and conclude they will have to combine Sentinel and mutie genes "the old fashioned way".

 X-Men Noir: Mark of Cain

 Mark of Cain is a direct sequel to X-Men Noir.
 Professor X has been released from jail.
 The story finds him and his beloved X-Men and everyone scrambling to locate the Gem of Cyttorak.
 In the dark and steamy jungles of Madripoor, the flashing claws of Logan, the blazing bullets of Cyclops, and the dashing fists of the Angel met with wave after wave of berserk headhunters, all willing to protect the secrets of the Temple-Tomb of Cyttorak with their lives.
 The ancient treasure map of mercenary Cain Marko, with its siren-song of the priceless gigantic ruby of the fabled god-king, had lured them only into the icy claws of death.

+Collected editions

+The entire series was also collected in hardcovers and trade paperbacks format.